 Dimitar Bakardzhiev discusses planning a fixed bid project by applying the Monte Carlo simulation using collected historical data about lead time per story.

 Dan Brown explains the difference between forecasting and estimating, and how one can better forecast delivery with less effort and more accuracy than with estimation.

 Jutta Eckstein provides insights in the latest scientific research on planning and shows how Beyond Budgeting and Agile principles can be combined so that even complex projects remain controllable.

 Joel Semeniuk discusses ways of making better project estimates excluding guessing as much as possible.

-While some agilists consider only user stories as necessary, Gerard Meszaros believes that we need to find the proper balance between upfront planning and decision deferring.
-In this presentation, Meszaros explains what should be going on behind the curtains from product conception to the user stories backlog.
+Gerard Meszaros believes that we need to find the proper balance between upfront planning and decision deferring, explaining what should be going on from product conception to the user stories backlog

 Scrum co-creator Ken Schwaber spoke at Agile2006 on code quality as a corporate asset.
-InfoQ presents video of his talk, The Canary in the Coalmine.
-Schwaber discussed how a degrading core codebase paralyses a team and negates any Agility gained through process improvement.
-He proposed strategies for management to identify, track and stop this downward spiral.
+In this video Schwaber discussed how a degrading codebase paralyses teams and increases corporate risk.

 Agile methods are empirical: plan, do, evaluate, plan again.
 To keep teams rolling, planning is critical.
 For 80 minutes David Hussman reviews practices for planning projects, releases, iterations.